threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 {49, 54, 50, 46, 50, 52, 53, 46, 49, 57, 49, 46, 50, 49, 55};
 ```

-The TCP connection is made with the IP stored in the _min\_codns_ variable on the port assigned to the _port_ variable.
+The TCP connection is established with the IP stored in the _min\_codns_ variable on the port assigned to the _port_ variable.

 5. Once the connection is made, if successful, the **procD_core()** method is called, which performs multiple operations:
     1. Gets a response from the previously established TCP connection.